Do We Really Need Dice? The Hidden Region-Size Biases of Segmentation Losses: Formulation

 \subsection{Our solution}

-Our analysis shows that Dice, CE and their combinations, e.g., $\text{CE} - \log(\text{Dice})$, are closely related and enforce two types of competing constraints : ground-truth matching and label-marginal constraints.
+Our analysis shows that Dice, CE and their combinations, e.g., $\text{CE} - \log(\text{Dice})$, are closely related and enforce two types of competing constraints : ground-truth matching and region-size constraints.
 However, there is no clear consensus in the literature as to which loss is better, with the performances of each varying across data sets and applications.
 This variability in performances could be explained by two fundamental factors:

-$\bullet~$ {\bf The difference in the label-marginal prior}.
-The label-marginal priors are different as Dice has an intrinsic bias preferring very small regions, while CE encourages the right (ground-truth) region proportions.
+$\bullet~$ {\bf The difference in the region-size prior}.
+The region-size priors are different as Dice has an intrinsic bias preferring very small regions, while CE encourages the right (ground-truth) region proportions.
 This might explain the wide experimental evidence in the medical imaging literature, where using or adding Dice losses brings improvements for imbalanced segmentation with extremely small regions.